lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The CRC32 polynomial 0xEDB88320 (i.e. the reverse representation
   of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is RECOMMENDED as the default algorithm for computing the MIC.
-Nevertheless, other MIC lengths or other algorithms MAY be required by the technology-specific documents.
+Nevertheless, other MIC lengths or other algorithms MAY be required by the Profile.

   Note that the concatenation of the complete SCHC Packet and the potential padding bits of the last SCHC Fragment does not generally constitute an integer number of bytes.